-Power tilt will not operate
+Power trim and tilt will not operate

-Never get under the engine while it is tilt-
+Never get under the engine while it is tilted.

-ed.
 Severe injury could occur if the outboard motor accidentally falls.

-If the outboard motor cannot be tilted up/down using the power tilt unit, e.g. because of a discharged battery or a failure with the unit itself, the outboard motor can be tilted manually.
+If the outboard motor cannot be tilted up/down using the power trim and tilt unit, e.g. because of a discharged battery or a failure with the unit itself, the outboard motor can be tilted manually.

-- (1) Stop the engine. - (2) Loosen the manual valve screw by turning it counterclockwise until it stops.
+(1) Stop the engine.

+Loosen the manual valve screw by turning it clockwise until it stops.
-1. Manual valve screw

-(3) Adjust the outboard motor to a navigable angle, tighten the manual valve screw clockwise, and secure the outboard motor.
+- 1. Manual valve screw - (3) Adjust the outboard motor to a navigable angle, tighten the manual valve screw counterclockwise, and secure the outboard motor.